ElektraInitiative/libelektra/doc/TESTING.md

     make run_all

-and on the target (installed) system:
+And on the target (installed) system:

     kdb run_all

-it is assured that no new regressions were added.
+It is assured that no new regressions were added.
 To run memcheck tests run in the build directory:

     make run_memcheck

-For tests in the build directory ctest is used, so you alternatively also can call ctest with its options.
-On the target (installed) system our own scripts drive the tests.
+They are supplementary, ideally you run all three.
+To avoid running tests that write to the disc you can use:

+    make run_nokdbtests

+Directly running `ctest` might cause problems:
+You need to set `LD_LIBRARY_PATH` as `run_all` and `run_nokdbtests` do.

 Some tests write into system paths.
 If the access is denied, several tests will fail.